N4SJAMK/teamboard/README.md

 By running this command Node package manager will build and deploy service components.

 WINDOWS USER!!!
 There is some issues with symlinks in windows host when using vagrant.
 This means you have to install all packages using some extra parameters:

 ```
 npm install —no-bin-links
 ```

-Next task is to start service

-Now you can start up service (in this case teamboard-api)
+After succesfull build you can now start a service by using command

 ```
 npm start &&
 ```

-After service has started up you should do same commands with teamboard-io
+We are starting up service as background process (&&) , so you are able to use same console session to start another services.
+So you shoudl now do same process with another service component! .
+It would be more conviniet to run all services in own consoles.

 ### Starting up teamboard-client service